99MGMT Blog

 In September 2021, 36 laws related to healthcare went into effect in Texas.
 These laws covered everything from prescription drugs and benefits, coverage, and pandemic response to transparency.
 This does not count the laws that went into effect immediately.
 Therefore, this provides only a snapshot of the challenge medical personnel face in staying current with what’s required.

 With this many new laws regularly enacted and the varied timelines for when they take effect, HR can find it challenging to remain in compliance.
-HR can find it a struggle to keep up with adequate training for both existing staff and newly hired employees.
+HR can struggle to keep up with adequate training for both existing and newly hired employees.
 These tasks are added to those required for the day-to-day operation of the practice.
 In order to balance this requirement with the various needs of your practice, it is important to work with partners who can stay current on the regulations and guide your practice in the best way to ensure you meet those regulations.

 Clarity of Expectations